2019 anti-Muslim riots in Sri Lanka: Arrests

 On 14 May, Sri Lankan authorities arrested 23 people in connection with the riots.
 Amongst those remanded into custody was Amith Weerasinghe, the leader of the Sinhala-Buddhist group Mahason Balakaya, who was taken in for questioning regarding his role in the riots, and regarding his alleged racial and religious hate speech, posted and distributed through social media channels.
 Additionally, Namal Kumara, an anti-corruption activist previously involved with a plot to assassinate President Maithripala Sirisena was arrested.

 On 18 May, Parliamentarian Dayasiri Jayasekara arrived at the office of the Deputy Inspector General, urging that the arrested rioters be released on bail; Weerashinge was subsequently granted bail, on two sureties of Rs.
 1 million each.
 On 21 June, CEO of Derana Dilith Jayaweera was charged with violating the International Covenant on Civil and Political Rights, due to a controversial speech he made at a book launch.

 Damage

-According to a preliminary report published by Daily Mirror on 30 May 2019, through data obtained from Gampaha District's Minuwangoda Divisional Secretariat, 12 houses, 64 businesses, 1 mosque, and 9 vehicles were damaged or destroyed during the anti-Muslim riots.
-There were 4 casualties in Minuwangoda.

-As the Kurunegala District Divisional Secretariats of Bingiriya, Kuliyapitiya East, Kuliyapitiya West, Nikaweratiya, Panduwasnuwara, Wariyapola, was also damaged in the rioting, data from the district has not yet been formally published by them.
-Although, UK-based charity NGO Muslim Aid, stated that 457 families were affected, and 147 houses, 132 businesses, 29 mosques, 52 vehicles, and 2 public facilities, were damaged or destroyed during the anti-Muslim riots.
-There were 5 casualties in Kurunegala District.
+According to the U.S. State Department's 2019 International Religious Freedom Report on Sri Lanka, police reported a total of 60 persons arrested in connection with the mob violence — though only nine arrests were made in Hettipola, 10 in Kuliyapitiya, and 14 in Minuwangoda, despite video evidence showing significantly larger mobs in these areas.
+Among those arrested were leaders of Sinhalese nationalist groups, including Amith Weerasinghe of Mahason Balakaya, Dan Priyasad of New Sinha Le, and Namal Kumara of the Anti-Corruption Front; all were subsequently released.